Skip to main content

 Make changes locally

-Edit .xs files in your editor of choice.
-Use the XanoScript VS Code Extension for syntax highlighting and autocomplete.
+Edit .xs files in VS Code with the XanoScript Language Server extension for syntax highlighting and inline validation.

 3